maths/moodle-qtype_stack/doc/en/Installation/index.md

 ## 1. Set up Moodle.

 * Please ensure you have [installed Moodle](http://docs.moodle.org/35/en/Main_page).
-You must use Moodle 2.7.0 or later, [e.g. here.](https://github.com/moodle/moodle)  We recommend using Moodle 3.5.
+You must use Moodle 2.7.0 or later, [e.g. here.](https://github.com/moodle/moodle)  We recommend using Moodle 3.5, and STACK 4.2 is untested on versions before Moodle 3.0.
 * Please ensure LaTeX can be displayed.
 We currently support [MathJax](Mathjax.md) through the Moodle MathJax filter.

 ## 2. Install GNUPlot and Maxima